leap71/PicoGK/Documentation/Install_Mac.md

 ## Next: Installing Visual Studio

-Next you have to decide, whether you want to use Visual Studio 2022, or Visual Studio Code.
+Next you have to decide, whether you want to use **Visual Studio 2022**, or **Visual Studio Code**.

 **Visual Studio 2022** has been end-of-lifed for macOS, unfortunately, as it was the easer-to-use product.
 It still works fine, though, for the time being.

-**Visual Studio Code** is the cross platform integrated development environment for Mac, Windows and LINUX.
+**Visual Studio Code** is the cross platform integrated development environment for macOS, Windows and LINUX.
 It's a bit harder to use, but it is Microsoft's supported platform.

 - [Install Visual Studio Code](VisualStudioCode_FirstTime.md)

 - [Install Visual Studio 2022](VisualStudio_FirstTime.md)